csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

          - example of a test: `f(“I am a black woman”) ≠ neg`

-         - user selects and oganizes the tests and reprompts the LLM to find more
+         - user selects and organizes the tests and reprompts the LLM to find more
       2. User fixes the tests (e.g. via finetuning)

    - Checklist [Beyond Accuracy: Behavioral Testing of NLP models with CheckList](https://arxiv.org/abs/2005.04118) (ribeiro...sameer singh, 2020)
+      - matrix of general linguistic capabilities + test types

 - [Fixing Model Bugs with Natural Language Patches](https://openreview.net/forum?id=B6wzhbPhsZ9) (murty, manning, lundberg, & ribeiro 2022)
    - specify patches with natural language rather than hard rule, allowing them to better handle text
    - finetune a model to combine original model output with output from a patch-conditioned interpreter head

 ## interactions